skilldrick/easy6502/index.markdown

 instructions) also have the option to take a single-byte address.
 This type of addressing is called "zero page" - only the first page (the first 256 bytes) of memory is accessible.
-This is faster, as only one byte needs to be looked up, and takes up less space in the compiled code as well.
+This is faster, as only one byte needs to be looked up, and takes up less space in the assembled code as well.

 ###Zero page,X: `$c0,X`###